-Did you know that mature fresh bamboo shoots are very bitter and cannot be consumed raw as they contain small amounts of cyanogens that may be toxic.
+Did you know that mature fresh bamboo shoots are very bitter and cannot be consumed raw as they contain small amounts of cyanogens that may be toxic?
 However, cooking destroys these substances making the shoots edible.
 The best way to remove these toxins is by first removing the outer skin and boiling them.

-I had the local Hong Kong wet market vendor remove the outer skin and prep my bamboo for cooking.
+I had the local Central Hong Kong wet market vendor remove the outer skin and prep my bamboo for cooking.
 I think this vendor has done this just a few times before.
 Check out this video I took while the vendor peeled and prepped this bamboo shoot in less than 45 seconds.
 I might still be working on shucking that fresh bamboo if the vendor was not so sweet to lend me a hand.

-I wanted to add some flavour to my crunchy bamboo shoots so after I did the traditional 20 minute boil.
+I wanted to add some flavor to my crunchy bamboo shoots so after I did the traditional 20 minute boil.
 I then braised my fresh bamboo shoots in a little canola oil, Star Anise, Sichuan peppercorns, soya sauce and brown sugar.
 The Chinese name for braised bamboo shoots is 文火燜竹筍.

 I just love that numbing flavor of the anise and Sichuan peppercorns.
 It is so much more flavorful than just the burn from regular chilis, so I hope you do give it a try.

 If you are not living in Asia, fresh bamboo shoots may be a difficult find.
 However, you can also modify this recipe to use canned bamboo shoots.
 Just skip the peeling and boiling step and proceed directly on to the delicious braise with the brown sugar, soya, anise and Sichuan peppercorns part of the recipe.
-You will need to reduce the amount of vegetable broth to 1/4 cup and reduce the time of the braise to about 5 minutes to keep the canned bamboo shoots nice and crunchy.
+You will need to reduce the amount of vegetable broth to ¼ cup and reduce the time of the braise to about 5 minutes to keep the canned bamboo shoots nice and crunchy.